 According to the World Food Program, the situation of food shortage in Syria has become increasingly desperate.
 People caught in the middle of the conflict have been forced to gather leaves, roots and grass to try to stave off their children’s hunger.

 Thousands of refugees flee Syria every day.
 A total of 4.1 million have fled the four-year civil war to become refugees in the neighbouring countries of Egypt, Iraq, Jordan, Lebanon and Turkey.
 Many refugees live in simple tents that do not have heat.
-The cold winter months are especially difficult for these displaced families, and the past winter of 2014-2015 was one of the harshest on record, for the region.
+The cold winter months are especially difficult for these displaced families, and the past winter was one of the harshest on record, for the region.

 In the midst of this turmoil and overwhelming conflict, World Renew continues to respond:

-- In Syria, World Renew is working with the Lebanese Society for Educational and Social Development (LSESD) and the Fellowship of Middle East Evangelical Churches (FMEEC), to provide food assistance, emergency supplies, bedding, cooking tools, heating fuel, and rental assistance to 2,000 displaced families still in Syria, who have been forced from their homes by the conflict.
+- In Syria, World Renew is working with the Lebanese Society for Educational and Social Development (LSESD) and the Fellowship of Middle East Evangelical Churches (FMEEC), to provide food assistance to 2,000 displaced families still in Syria, who have been forced from their homes by the conflict.
 Food packages are also being provided on a monthly basis to 925 families (supported by the Canadian Foodgrains Bank) and to another 350 families with support from individuals and other partnering organizations.

-- In Jordan, World Renew is providing monthly food assistance (food packages) to 1,000 families through its alliance with the Canadian Foodgrains Bank, and together with its local partner Arab Woman Today /Arab Centre for Consulting and Training Services (AWT/ACCTS).
-Of the 1,000 families, 850 are Syrian refugees and 150 are vulnerable and poor Jordanian families.
+- In Jordan, World Renew provided monthly food assistance (food packages) to 1,000 families through its alliance with the Canadian Foodgrains Bank, and together with its local partner Arab Woman Today /Arab Centre for Consulting and Training Services (AWT/ACCTS).
+Of the 1,000 families, 850 were Syrian refugees and 150 were vulnerable and poor Jordanian families.
+This project ended in October 2015 due to insufficient funding.